kauri-io/Content/Kauri/3box-comments-tutorial.md

 ### Installing 3Box

-Next, we're going to install the 3Box Comments Plugin and the [3Box.js SDK](https://github.com/3box/3box-js).
-3Box.js will connect our plugin to the 3Box data storage system that gives users control over their comments.
+Next, we install the 3Box Comments Plugin and the [3Box.js SDK](https://github.com/3box/3box-js).
+3Box.js connects our plugin to the 3Box data storage system that gives users control over their comments.
 In your terminal:

 ```sh
 npm install 3box 3box-comments-react --save